 The Willamette Valley was the eden at the end of the Oregon Trail for thousands of Americans who migrated to this region in the mid-nineteenth century.
 Located at the confluence of the Willamette and Marys Rivers, Corvallis was described in 1874 as "...an incorporated city and county seat of Benton County, located on the west bank of the Willamette River, on a beautiful plateau one and a half miles wide, entirely above high water."
 The plateau upon which the city is built extends back to the foothills, until it is lost in the Coast Range of mountains, which divides the Willamette Valley from the Pacific Ocean.

-The first official claims to land in this area were two 640 acre parcels; one at the junction of the Willamette and Mary's Rivers claimed by Joseph C. Avery in 1845, the other by William F. Dixon in 1846.
+The first official claims to land in this area were two 640 acre parcels: one at the junction of the Willamette and Marys Rivers claimed by Joseph C. Avery in 1845, the other by William F. Dixon in 1846.
 Originally named Marysville, Corvallis was renamed by Avery in 1853 to avoid confusion with Marysville, California.
-Avery is credited with coining the town 'Corvallis' a name which he made up by compounding the Latin words for 'heart of the valley'.
+Avery is credited with dubbing the town Corvallis, a name he made up by compounding the Latin words for “heart of the valley.”

 “From pre-approval to move-in day, they helped me every step of the way.”